Richard Cromwell (actor): 1940s and military service

 In the early 1940s, Universal Pictures released Enemy Agent starring Cromwell as a draftsman who thwarts the Nazis.
 In 1942, he went on to appear in marginal but still watchable fare such as Baby Face Morgan, which co-starred Mary Carlisle.

 Cromwell enjoyed a career boost, if not a critically acclaimed performance, in the film adaptation of the hit radio serial: Cosmo Jones, Crime Smasher (1943), opposite Gale Storm.
 Next up at Monogram Pictures, he was cast as a doctor working covertly for a police department to catch mobsters in the forgettable though endearing Riot Squad, wherein his "fiancée", Rita Quigley, breaks their engagement.

-Cromwell served during the last two years of World War II with the United States Coast Guard.
-Upon returning to California following the war's end, Cromwell acted in local theater productions.
-He also signed on for live performances in summer stock in the East during this period.
-Cromwell's break from films due to his stint in the Service meant that he was not much in demand after the War's end, and he retired from films after his comeback fizzled.
-His last role was in a noir flick of 1948, Bungalow 13.
-All told, Cromwell's film career spanned 39 films.

 Personal life

 Back in California for good, Cromwell was married once, briefly (1945–1946), to actress Angela Lansbury, when she was 19 and Cromwell was 35.
-Cromwell and Lansbury eloped and were married in a small civil ceremony on September 27, 1945, in Independence, California.
-In her authorized biography, Balancing Act, Lansbury recounts her life with Cromwell, as well as the couple's close friendship with Zachary Scott and his first wife, Elaine.
-Lansbury and Cromwell have stars within walking distance of each other on the Hollywood Walk of Fame.

 Cromwell made just one statement to the press regarding his wife of nine months and one of her habits: "All over the house, tea bags.
 In the middle of the night she'd get up and start drinking tea.
 It nearly drove me crazy."

 According to the biography: Angela Lansbury, A Life on Stage and Screen, Lansbury stated in a 1966 interview that her first marriage, "was a mistake" and that she learned from it.
 She stated, "I wouldn't have not done it", and, "I was too young at 19.
 [The marriage] shouldn't have happened."
 Articles based on interviews with Lansbury have stated that Cromwell was gay.
 Cromwell and Lansbury remained friends until his death in 1960.